 Compare reviews for a savvy mechanic choice

 Like other businesses, mechanics rely on their reputation to bring in new customers, so it pays to ask around for recommendations from friends and family.
-If they can’t help, you might like to compare reviews from sites like Auto Guru or OneFlare.
+If they can’t help, compare reviews from sites like Auto Guru or OneFlare.
 You might find the answer to your question ‘is my mechanic ripping me off?’ before you enter the muddy waters of a new servicing centre.

 Consider independent mechanics as well as dealership service centres.
 Their business model relies on building long-term, mutually beneficial customer relationships for repeat business.
 Plus, many are qualified to do a warranty-safe service (but best to get that in writing).